OVeNet: Offset Vector Network for Semantic Segmentation: Experiments

 \PAR{Evaluation Metrics.} The mean of class-wise intersection over union (mIoU) is adopted as the evaluation metric.
 In addition to the mean of class-wise intersection over union (mIoU), we report other three scores on the test set: IoU category (cat.), iIoU class (cla.) and iIoU category (cat.)

 \PAR{Implementation Details.} Our network consists of two heads.
 The first head outputs 19 channels, one for each class.
 The second head outputs three channels: one for each coordinate of the offset vectors and one for confidence.
 These two heads follow the structure of HRNet.
 Both OVeNet and the baseline HRNet are initialized with pre-trained ImageNet \cite{krizhevsky2012imagenet} weights.
 This initialization is important to achieve competitive results as in \cite{wang2020deep}.
-Following the same training protocol as in \cite{wang2020deep}, the data are augmented by random cropping (from 1024 × 2048 to 512 × 1024 in Cityscapes and from 1080 x 1920 to 540 x 960 in ACDC), random scaling in the range of [0.5, 2], and random horizontal flipping.We use the SGD optimizer with the base learning rate of 0.01, the momentum of 0.9 and the weight decay of 0.0005.
+Following the same training protocol as in \cite{wang2020deep}, the data are augmented by random cropping (from 1024 × 2048 to 512 × 1024 in Cityscapes and from 1080 x 1920 to 540 x 960 in ACDC), random scaling in the range of [0.5, 2], and random horizontal flipping.We use the SGD optimizer with a base learning rate of 0.01, a momentum of 0.9 and a weight decay of 0.0005.
 The number of epochs used for training is 484.
 For lowering the learning rate, a poly learning rate policy with a power of 0.9 is applied.
 The offset vectors are restricted via a tanh layer to have a maximum length of $\tau$ in normalized image coordinates.
-After an ablation study shown in Sec. \ref{ablation}, we set $\tau$ to 0.5 by default and the branch will occur on the last ($4^{th}$) stage of HRNet.
+After an ablation study shown in Sec. \ref{ablation}, we set $\tau$, $\lambda$ and $\mu$ to 0.5 by default and branching is applied at the last ($4^{th}$) stage of HRNet.
 The confidence map is predicted through a sigmoid layer.
-For $S_i$, $S_s$ and $S_f$ predictions, Ohem Cross Entropy Loss is used.
-It is remarkable that, at first, the model computed the $S_i$, $S_s$, $S_f$ predictions directly but that led to low mIoU results.
-On the other hand, the final model with the best results outputted the $S_i$, $S_s$, $S_f$ logits.
-The loss weights $\lambda$ and $\mu$ are set to 0.5.
+For $S_i$, $S_s$ and $S_f$ predictions, Ohem Cross Entropy Loss\cite{Shrivastava_2016_CVPR} is used.
+We first experimented with predicting $S_i$, $S_s$ and $S_f$ directly, but this led to inferior results.
+On the other hand, our final model for which we report performance in the paper outputs the $S_i$, $S_s$, $S_f$ logits.
 In addition, the confidence based loss is applied using the final semantic prediction $S_f$.